livingdocsIO/documentation/public/architecture/README.md

 - The host for your Hugo instance

 ### Delivery
-- The host to your design server (eg. http://api.livingdocs.io if you're using the default design server)
+- The host to your livingdocs design server (eg. http://api.livingdocs.io if you're using the default design server)
+- The host to your livingdocs server (if it's not in the same network)